thermal paper

 Tips to Properly Store Thermal Paper

 Most businesses buy thermal paper in bulk to ensure they do not run out of supplies in the middle of operations.
-Further, they do it to save money, as they are likely to get a discount on bulk purchases.
+Further, they do it to save money, as they will likely get a discount on bulk purchases.
+There are also plenty of times when people do not know how to tell if the paper is thermal or not.
 However, you must store thermal paper appropriately as it is sensitive.

-Maintaining image integrity: thermal paper uses dye and co reactants to form an image.
-As such, it is sensitive to ultraviolet light sources, such as sunlight and prolonged exposure to the office light.
+Maintaining image integrity: Thermal paper uses dye and co-reactants to form an image.
+As such, it is sensitive to ultraviolet light sources, such as sunlight, and prolonged exposure to office light.
 Even though thermal images typically begin to form images at 158° F, you must be careful because paper stored in areas with high humidity and temperatures as low as 104° F lasting more than 24 hours can affect image integrity.
-One way to keep receipts from fading is to store thermal paper in dark rooms with little exposure to UV light.
+One way to keep receipt print papers from fading is to store thermal paper in dark rooms with little exposure to UV light.

 10 Tips for Storing Thermal Paper